 Its shape is rather oblong.
 Its thin skin covers a juicy, pale yellow flesh, varying from white to orange.
 Ginger produces long shoots, from 30 cm to 1 m, and small yellow or white flowers.
 This perennial plant has an evergreen foliage recognizable by the length of its leaves and the leafy bevels on its stem.

-David Vanille's choice: I have chosen to introduce you to a ginger from Nigeria, one of the largest ginger-producing countries in the world.
-It is in the heart of the Gulf of Guinea, in Nigeria, that I found this ginger with its lively, spicy and fruity fragrance.
+David Vanille's choice: I have chosen to introduce you to a ginger from Nigeria, one of the largest ginger producing countries.
+It was in the heart of the Gulf of Guinea, in Nigeria, that I found this ginger with a lively, piquant and fruity fragrance.
 The warm and fertile black soil, irrigated by the Niger River, has allowed it to develop all its aromas.
 Its powerful and spicy taste brings character to your Asian or Indian recipes.

 Ginger is grown by planting small pieces of root in rich soil.
 To grow, it needs sun and rain.
-Harvesting takes place 7 to 10 months after planting.
-A mature Zingiber Officinale can be recognised by the beginning of dryness in its foliage.
+The harvest takes place 7 to 10 months after planting.
+A mature Zingiber Officinale can be recognised by the dryness of its foliage.
 At this time, the rhizomes are harvested before being washed and dried.
 They are kept whole to be eaten fresh or reduced to ginger powder for longer storage and daily use.

-We find the first traces of ginger in Asia, more than 5,000 years ago.
-At that time, it was used in cooking and in traditional Chinese and Indian medicine.
-Its multiple benefits have led to its being increasingly cultivated and sought after.
+The first traces of ginger were found in Asia more than 5,000 years ago.
+At the time, it was used in cooking and in traditional Chinese and Indian medicine.
+Its multiple benefits have made it more and more cultivated and sought after.

-From Asia, it is found in Greece, Rome, and then in Arab countries where its cultivation will intensify.
-In the Middle Ages, one will consume ginger in the hypocras.
+From Asia, it is found in Greece, Rome, then in the Arab countries where its culture will intensify.
+In the Middle Ages, ginger was consumed in the hypocras.